minato-fourth/mini/README.md

 1 : one motor is not rotating properly
 2 : servo motors are not going to the position that its supposed to be in 3 : servo motor is stuck in its position and making sound as if its trying to change position

+send is the main project
+servo_motor and motor_front_back are individual components